 However, the author also clearly says that the best leaders are the ones who can switch from one to the other depending on the situation.

-This is a concept I fully agree with and which I also apply to the submissive-dominance scale in Social Power.
+This is a concept I fully agree with and which I also apply to the submissive-dominance scale in Power University.

 When to Use Which Leadership Style

 Here is an overview of the pros and cons: